ironcore-dev/ironcore/docs/proposals/03-loadbalancer.md

 - the load balancer needs to avoid forwarding unintended traffic.
   - based on ports/protocols it can be filtered what needs to be load balanced
   - icmp requests are not part of forwarded traffic and will be filtered by the load balancer anyhow
-- Load balancer (ip) and targets can be parts of different networks (VNI's) but
+- Load balancer (ip) and targets can be parts of different networks but
-- all targets must be of the same network (VNI)
+- all targets (NetworkInterfaces) must be of the same network

 ### Non-Goals
 - no address or port translation / rewriting (no SNAT / DNAT) (L4 Loadbalancer)